-Aldolase is a protein (called an enzyme) that helps break down certain sugars into energy.
-It is found in high amounts in muscle tissue.
+Aldolase is a protein (called an enzyme) that helps break down certain sugars to produce energy.
+It is found in high amount in muscle tissue.

 A test can be done to measure the amount of aldolase in your blood.

-A typical reference range is 1.0 to 7.5 units per liter.
-There are slight differences between men and women.
+Normal results range between 1.0 to 7.5 units per liter.
+There is a slight difference between men and women.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

 - Infection (a slight risk any time the skin is broken)